Battle of Hampden: Occupation of Bangor and Hampden

-After the occupation of Bangor ended, Barrie's force continued to occupy Hampden for a longer period of time.
-His men infuriated local residents by killing locally-owned livestock and damaging or destroying personal property; two ships moored off Hampden were burnt.

-The actions of his men prompted a town committee to appeal to Barrie to rein them in.
-He replied by stating that "Humanity!
+Barrie's forces also occupied Hampden, looting it as well.
+A local church was vandalized, and the merchant ship Victory and privateer Commodore Decatur taken as prizes by the British.
+A delegation of local residents of Hampden approached Barrie and requested that their personal property be spared, appealing to his "humanity".
+He replied by stating: "Humanity!
 I have none for you.
 My business is to burn, sink, and destroy.
 Your town is taken by storm.
-By the rules of war we ought to lay your village in ashes, and put its inhabitants to the sword.
-But I will spare your lives, though I mean to burn your houses."

-Barrie did not follow through on his threat to burn houses, but he did secure a $14,000 bond on several incomplete vessels on the stocks in town.
-The terms required the completed vessels be delivered to British authorities in Castine by November 1.
-In the end, the town estimated the value of its losses to total $44,000.
-The British then moved south to Frankfort, Maine and demanded a large sum of livestock and all arms and ammunition in the settlement.
-The town's residents were slow to comply and before he moved along on the 7th, Barrie promised to return and make the town pay for its delays.
+By the rules of war we ought to lay your village in ashes, and put its inhabitants to the sword!
+But I will spare your lives, though I mean to burn your houses!"
+Though the British did not burn any houses, several Hampden residents went to Castine and complained about Barrie's behavior to Sherbrooke, who sent instructions to spare private property except in extreme circumstances.
+Barrie secured a $14,000 bond from town residents on several incomplete vessels on the stocks in Hampden, which required the ships when complete to be delivered to Castine by November 1.
+Hampden authorities ultimately estimated the value of the town's losses at $44,000.
+The British then moved south to Frankfort, Maine and demanded a large sum of livestock and all of the settlement's arms and ammunition.
+Frankfort's residents were slow to comply and before he moved along on September 7, Barrie promised to return and make the town pay for its delays.
 However, he ultimately did not make good on this threat, and except for some ineffective American sniper attacks against the British as they passed through Prospect, Maine, the battle was at an end.